SeeUnsharp/LighthouseManager/README.md

 ## Installation as Windows Service
 Open a Command Prompt as Administrator and type `sc create LighthouseManager DisplayName="LighthouseManager" binPath="C:\PATHTOEXTRACTEDFILES\LighthouseManagerService.exe"` to create the Windows Service and then `sc start LighthouseManager` to start it.
+For auto start type `sc config LighthouseManager start=auto`.
 You can uninstall it with `sc delete LighthouseManager` (If you want stop it before uninstalling with `sc stop LighthouseManager`).

 # Acknowledgements
 [Rossbearman](https://github.com/rossbearman) for helping me with some Bluetooth LE perfomance problems in Windows BLE API.